NicolasLeroy1/sweeper/README.md

 ## Usage

-To launch the app, run following script :
+To launch the app, run following script in R :

 ```R
 library(sweeper)